Samyu1103/Getting-and-Cleaning-Data/README.md

 # Getting-and-Cleaning-Data
-This repository containst the submission for the assignment for week 4 of Getting and Cleaning Data Coursera course.•First, download and unzip the data file into your R working directory.•Second, download the R source code into your R working directory.•Finally, execute R source code to generate tidy data file.
+This repository containst the submission for the assignment for week 4 of Getting and Cleaning Data Coursera course.•Firstly download and unzip the data file into your R working directory.And then execute R source code to generate tidy data.

 # Data Description
 The variables in the data X are sensor signals measured with waist-mounted smartphone from 30 subjects.
 The variable in the data Y indicates activity type the subjects performed during recording.